maxbremax/api-documentation/source/guides/soap-api/index.md

 # SOAP API Introduction

 Our SOAP API was created back in 2009, making it our oldest API.
 It was initially made to integrate with Navision, and was part of the "Navision Module" in Centra before we renamed it to "SOAP API".
-Over the years it has become quite stable.
-Many of our clients depend on it and have done so for many years.

 This link contains all operations and XML structures of the API, made from the WSDL definition:
 [https://docs.centra.com/soap/index.php](https://docs.centra.com/soap/index.php)